mrgnhnt96/zenrouter/packages/zenrouter/MIGRATION_GUIDE.md

 Same applies to `IndexedStackPath`.

+### Rationale

+Deeply integrating paths with their coordinator using `createWith` provides several benefits:

+1.  **Coordinator Awareness**: The path explicitly knows which coordinator it belongs to, enabling features like `popGuardWith` to verify that operations are happening in the correct context.
+2.  **Safety**: Prevents a path from being used detached from its coordinator, which could lead to silent failures or incorrect state management.
+3.  **Strict Binding**: The `late final ... = ... .createWith(coordinator: this, ...)` pattern ensures that the path and coordinator are 1:1 linked from the moment of creation, avoiding race conditions or initialization order issues.

+### Trade-offs

+*   **Coupling**: This approach tightly couples instances of `StackPath` to a specific `Coordinator`.
+While this is by design, it means paths are less "standalone".
+*   **Testing**: Unit testing individual paths in isolation now requires providing a mock or dummy `Coordinator` if you use `createWith`, whereas previously they could be tested as simple data containers.
+*   **Initialization**: Requires using `late final` variables in the `Coordinator` to handle the circular reference (Coordinator needs Path, Path needs Coordinator).
+Exceptions during initialization might be harder to debug if not careful.

+**Why it is worth it:**
+When using `createWith`, you are explicitly creating a path intended to work *with* a Coordinator.
+Therefore, this coupling is intentional and necessary.
+It guarantees that the path always has access to the correct context for advanced features like guards and redirects, making the system more robust and preventing common configuration errors.

 ## RouteGuard API

 The `RouteGuard` mixin has been enhanced to support coordinator validation during pop operations.